ya0-yuan/tp/docs/UserGuide.md

 * The index refers to the index number `cid` shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * All appointments with this corresponding client will now show "DELETED" for the client placeholder
+* The purpose of deletion is to remove personal information such as name, phone number, and email.
+Other information such as the `ID` and associated appointments may still be preserved.
 </div>

 **Example:**